Research

 Progressive Multi-view Human Mesh Recovery with Self-Supervision

-Xuan Gong, Liangcheng Song, Meng Zheng, Benjamin Planche, Terrence Chen, Junsong Yuan, David Doermann, Ziyan Wu
+Terrence Chen, Junsong Yuan, David Doermann,

 AAAI (oral), 2023